RadieNoice/CP/leetcode/medium/229-majority-element-ii/solution.md

 ## Mistake Analysis

-TAGS: Logic Error, Conditional Logic, Loop Logic
+TAGS: Logic Error, Conditional Logic

-1. **Key Issues**: Attempts 1-6 had unclosed brackets and incorrect conditional logic within the loop.
-Attempts 7-11  incorrectly handled candidate elements and their counts.
-Attempts 12-18 fixed logic but had off-by-one errors in final count checks and return conditions.
+1. **Key Issues**: Attempts 1-6 had incorrect conditional logic and missing code.
+Attempts 7-11 failed to update `ans` and had logic errors in handling the two potential majority elements.
+Attempts 12-18 fixed most logic errors but had issues with the `>=` vs `>` comparison and handling empty return vectors.

-2. **Evolution**: The code evolved from a flawed single-candidate approach (attempts 1-6) to a more sophisticated two-candidate approach (attempts 7 onwards).
-Attempts 12-18 correctly identified two candidates but struggled with accurate counting and return logic for edge cases, eventually fixing them in attempt 17-18.
+2. **Evolution**:  The code evolved from a flawed single-element approach to a two-element approach using Boyer-Moore's voting algorithm, but with errors in conditional statements and final result handling.
+The final attempts largely corrected the logic, improving the accuracy of the algorithm.